s1sun/Coding_Challenge/README.md

 For detailed information about how to screen **temperatures, solvents, ligands, and Ai_mw vs Bi_mw**, please refer to the "PyPlate_answer_a.ipynb" file.

 #### (b): Explaining modification to PyPlate
->The goal is to explain how to modify PyPlate to incorporate a feature like **tags**.
+>The goal is to explain how to modify PyPlate to incorporate a feature like **tags** containing customer-additional rewuirements.

 **Solution for Requirement (b)**